ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-How to Build a Full-Stack Inventory Management System Using Spring Boot, React & MySQL (With… - <a href="https://medium.com/@bhuman.soni/how-to-build-a-full-stack-inventory-management-system-using-spring-boot-react-mysql-with-8b1754582772?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s New in React Version 19 — A Complete Guide with Examples - <a href="https://medium.com/@connect_56955/whats-new-in-react-version-19-a-complete-guide-with-examples-94551ba362ed?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhuman Soni`**
+✍️ **posted by `Velspark Technologies`**

-<blockquote>Managing inventory across multiple furniture stores can quickly get complex — tracking stock levels, syncing updates, monitoring alerts…
+<blockquote>React 19 is one of the most significant releases in the history of React.
-Continue reading on Medium »</blockquote>
+ It introduces new APIs, improves the rendering model, enhances… Continue reading on Medium »</blockquote>

 <h3>2.
-React 19 + TypeScript Best Practices — The New Rules Every Developer Must Follow in 2025 - <a href="https://medium.com/@CodersWorld99/react-19-typescript-best-practices-the-new-rules-every-developer-must-follow-in-2025-3a74f63a0baf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Server Actions in Next.js — Looks Like A Function Call, Acts Like An HTTP Request! - <a href="https://medium.com/@yasharesofficial/server-actions-in-next-js-looks-like-a-function-call-acts-like-an-http-request-0e9f093a3e42?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodersWorld`**
+✍️ **posted by `Yash Patil`**

-<blockquote>A complete, developer-friendly guide to the latest React 19 and TypeScript best practices, performance patterns, typing techniques, and…
+<blockquote>If you’ve been working with the App Router in Next.js, you already know:
 Continue reading on Medium »</blockquote>

 <h3>3.
-Next.js 16 Deep Dive: Leveraging the New DevTools & AI Debugging - <a href="https://medium.com/@sureshdotariya/next-js-16-deep-dive-leveraging-the-new-devtools-ai-debugging-0f3b2d79a23a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 16 features: partial pre-rendering, cache components & react compiler - <a href="https://yagyaraj234.medium.com/next-js-16-features-partial-pre-rendering-cache-components-react-compiler-356a3f74b87e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Yagyaraj`**

-<blockquote>Modern web applications are becoming more dynamic and complex, making it harder for developers to diagnose issues by simply reading stack…
+<blockquote>Next.js 16 just dropped and this release adds smarter caching, faster rendering, and built-in performance wins.
 Continue reading on Medium »</blockquote>

 <h3>4.
-This Week In React #259: State of React, Promise subclasses, Next.js, - <a href="https://medium.com/@sebastienlorber/this-week-in-react-259-state-of-react-promise-subclasses-next-js-d5f505c68a51?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Tutorial for Beginners — Build Your First React App - <a href="https://medium.com/@ankitasood2000/react-tutorial-for-beginners-build-your-first-react-app-8657319eb2d9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Seb @ ThisWeekInReact.com`**
+✍️ **posted by `Ankitasood`**

-<blockquote>Hi everyone, Seb here! 👋
+<blockquote>So what in the world is React?
 Continue reading on Medium »</blockquote>

 <h3>5.
-Shadcn Just Released 7 Game-Changing UI Components - <a href="https://joodi.medium.com/shadcn-just-released-7-game-changing-ui-components-b86059e1d175?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Mastery Unlocked: The Advanced Q&A Set Only Senior Engineers Can Answer - <a href="https://medium.com/@srinivascoder/react-mastery-unlocked-the-advanced-q-a-set-only-senior-engineers-can-answer-277698b56116?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**
+✍️ **posted by `Srinivas`**

-<blockquote>Shadcn has just unveiled a fresh set of seven components, and honestly, they’re something else.
-These new additions will make your UI…
+<blockquote>A deep-architecture guide covering Fiber, Suspense, Reconciliation, and state patterns powering next-generation React apps.
 Continue reading on Medium »</blockquote>

-<h3>6.
-React.js: Why This JavaScript Library Still Rules Modern Web Development - <a href="https://futuretech1.medium.com/react-js-why-this-javascript-library-still-rules-modern-web-development-3ed8cacaee62?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `FutureTech`**

-<blockquote>I still remember the first time I heard about React.js.
-Someone in my team said, “Just try it once, you won’t go back,” and I laughed it…
-Continue reading on Medium »</blockquote>

-<h3>7.
-The Project That Grew Up with Me: 17 Years of Supporting an NGO Through Technology - <a href="https://medium.com/@agnihotriketan/17-years-with-dayasagar-trust-tech-for-social-good-8ade4ffcbab6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ketan Agnihotri`**

-<blockquote>How a Cricket Match Led to a 17-Year Journey of Building Tech for Impact
-Continue reading on Medium »</blockquote>

-<h3>8.
-Secure Authentication in Node.js & React: Moving Beyond LocalStorage with HttpOnly Cookies - <a href="https://medium.com/@krutiamrutiya1998/secure-authentication-in-node-js-and-react-js-with-httponly-cookies-612deaad5d99?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kruti Amrutiya`**

-<blockquote>Implementing secure authentication in modern web apps can get tricky fast, especially when juggling JWTs, refresh token rotation, and…
-Continue reading on Medium »</blockquote>

-<h3>9.
-Inside React 19: Actions API, Compiler Upgrades & Smoother Transitions - <a href="https://medium.com/@HotbitInfosoft/inside-react-19-actions-api-compiler-upgrades-smoother-transitions-ca8831743a73?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hotbit Infosoft`**

-<blockquote>React 18 demanded a lot of hands-on tuning.
-You constantly had to watch for unnecessary re-renders, sprinkle memoization in the right…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-In Code Court Today: I Put Gemini and Claude on Trial for My Life (Well, My Deploy - <a href="https://michaelmahumba.medium.com/in-code-court-today-i-put-gemini-and-claude-on-trial-for-my-life-well-my-deploy-09f1598c0fb6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Password-Protect Your Next.js App in Minutes — The Fastest Way to Secure Your Next.js App - <a href="https://medium.com/@bigbharatjain/password-protect-your-next-js-app-in-minutes-the-fastest-way-to-secure-your-next-js-app-e02b596f5fdd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Michael Mahumba`**
+✍️ **posted by `Bharat Jain`**

-<blockquote>Hey
-So yeah… two nights ago I very nearly deleted my entire middleware stack at 4 a.m. because Gemini looked me dead in the eye and said…
+<blockquote>If you’ve ever needed a quick way to password-protect a Next.js application — whether it’s a staging site, client preview environment…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Shadcn Just Released 7 Game-Changing UI Components - <a href="https://joodi.medium.com/shadcn-just-released-7-game-changing-ui-components-b86059e1d175?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Server Actions in Next.js — Looks Like A Function Call, Acts Like An HTTP Request! - <a href="https://medium.com/@yasharesofficial/server-actions-in-next-js-looks-like-a-function-call-acts-like-an-http-request-0e9f093a3e42?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**
+✍️ **posted by `Yash Patil`**

-<blockquote>Shadcn has just unveiled a fresh set of seven components, and honestly, they’re something else.
-These new additions will make your UI…
+<blockquote>If you’ve been working with the App Router in Next.js, you already know:
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building a Modern Resource Priority Stack in Next.js 15 - <a href="https://medium.com/better-dev-nextjs-react/building-a-modern-resource-priority-stack-in-next-js-15-a62a07542c0a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 16 features: partial pre-rendering, cache components & react compiler - <a href="https://yagyaraj234.medium.com/next-js-16-features-partial-pre-rendering-cache-components-react-compiler-356a3f74b87e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `Yagyaraj`**

-<blockquote>If you care about performance, you need to care about when and how your resources load.
-Next.js 15 brings more control than ever for…
+<blockquote>Next.js 16 just dropped and this release adds smarter caching, faster rendering, and built-in performance wins.
-Continue reading on Better Dev — NextJs/React »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Create Stunning Healthcare & Medical Websites with Healthpoint Pro Next.js Template - <a href="https://medium.com/@sanjay_joshi/create-stunning-healthcare-medical-websites-with-healthpoint-pro-next-js-template-690f449aaf4f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanjay Joshi`**

-<blockquote>🏥 Healthpoint Pro — Next.js Medical & Healthcare Website Template
-Continue reading on Medium »</blockquote>

-<h3>5.
-The Project That Grew Up with Me: 17 Years of Supporting an NGO Through Technology - <a href="https://medium.com/@agnihotriketan/17-years-with-dayasagar-trust-tech-for-social-good-8ade4ffcbab6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ketan Agnihotri`**

-<blockquote>How a Cricket Match Led to a 17-Year Journey of Building Tech for Impact
-Continue reading on Medium »</blockquote>

-<h3>6.
-Implementing Google Analytics and Google Tag Manager into a Next.js App - <a href="https://medium.com/@shubham8929mj/implementing-google-analytics-and-google-tag-manager-into-a-next-js-app-3c9737708410?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Claude CLI: Convert NextJS to tRPC and Fully Typed back-end & front-end - <a href="https://medium.com/@porter.nicholas/claude-cli-convert-nextjs-to-trpc-and-fully-typed-back-end-front-end-f07555f697bf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shubham Jangra`**

-<blockquote>What is Google Analytics?
-Continue reading on Medium »</blockquote>

-<h3>7.
-Edge-First Frontends: Why 2025 Is the Year of Instant Rendering - <a href="https://medium.com/@mihirzalavadiya1/edge-first-frontends-why-2025-is-the-year-of-instant-rendering-ee0b786a699c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mihir Zalavadiya`**
+✍️ **posted by `Nick Porter`**

-<blockquote>For years, we pushed our JavaScript bundles from centralized servers to users’ browsers and hoped everything would load fast enough.
+<blockquote>I have been writing a NextJS app using Claude CLI for about 5 months.
 Continue reading on Medium »</blockquote>

 <br/>